-During the meeting attended by the security agencies, both state and center, the use of social media during Eid celebrations was widely discussed and it was agreed that pictures and videos of slaughtering of cows – considered inevitable in Kashmir – would lead to incitement of communal passions across the state and even the country.
+During the meeting attended by the security agencies, both State and Center, the use of social media during Eid celebrations was widely discussed and it was agreed that pictures and videos of the slaughtering of cows – considered inevitable in Kashmir – would lead to incitement of communal passions across the state and even the country.

 “Some areas in Jammu region are more vulnerable and we do not want to take any chances and as such avoid any possibility of communal disharmony,” Police sources said.

-They further said that government is contemplating to involve local religious leaders from both the communities and try to convince them not to resort to fiery arguments.
+They further said that the government is contemplating involving local religious leaders from both communities and trying to convince them not to resort to fiery arguments.

 The Kashmir Pulse is now on Google News.
 Get latest news updates by subscribing to our Telegram handle or join our WhatsApp Group!